mikeage/highlight-numbers.awk/README.md

-# `highlight_numbers.awk` 🎨🔢
+# `highlight_numbers` 🎨🔢

-A lightweight `awk` script for colorizing numbers in any text stream — especially useful for inspecting `strace`, logs, memory addresses, file descriptors, or any output with numeric data.
+A lightweight `awk`, `perl`, and `python3` script for colorizing numbers in any text stream — especially useful for inspecting `strace`, logs, memory addresses, file descriptors, or any output with numeric data.

 This script highlights every numeric value (both hexadecimal and decimal), assigning each a **deterministic, bright, unique RGB foreground color**.